opnfv/functest/docs/testing/user/userguide/test_details.rst

 This test case contains tests that setup and destroy environments with VMs with and without Floating IPs with a newly created user and project.
 Set the config value snaps.use_floating_ips (True|False) to toggle this functionality.
-When the config value of snaps.use_keystone is True, Functest must have access the cloud's private network.
+Please note that When the configuration value of snaps.use_keystone is True, Functest must have access the cloud's private network.
 This suite consists in 38 tests (test duration < 10 minutes)

 SDN Controllers
 ---------------

-There are currently 3 available controllers:

- * OpenDaylight (ODL)
- * ONOS
- * OpenContrail (OCL)

 OpenDaylight
 ^^^^^^^^^^^^